 [But there is a basis for dating in God’s natural revelation.
 See R.C.
-Sproul, 5 min. video from 42min 30 sec mark (new link old one was deleted.
+Sproul, 5 min. video from 42min 30 sec mark.
 Learn and love the LORD your God with all your mind. ]

 See In The Beginning.
 As is shown there, in Gen. 1:1, God “created” [bara’] the universe.
 In this synopsis from Exodus, YHWH “made” [‘asa] that is, he set in order (starting on day one which begins in verse 3) the empty, dark earth that existed in verse 2 which was created in verse 1.